 Advanced Sensors and Mapping Systems

-Many high-end robot vacuums come equipped with laser or optical sensors that allow them to detect and map the terrain of your floors.
-The sensors enable the robot to recognize height variations and spot obstacles.
+Many high-end robot vacuums come equipped with laser or optical sensors that map the terrain of your floors in real time.
+These systems help the robot recognize transitions, thresholds, and slight height variations, allowing it to glide smoothly across uneven areas without losing coverage.
 For uneven floors, a vacuum with high-definition mapping can navigate areas with raised edges or irregularities more effectively.

 Automatic Height Adjustment